 Line 18.
-A beneficiary who receives a lump-sum distribution because of a plan participant's death must reduce the taxable part of the distribution by any federal estate tax paid on the lump-sum distribution.
+A beneficiary who receives a lump-sum distribution because of a plan participant's death must reduce the taxable part of the distribution by any federal estate tax paid on the lump-sum distribution (get this amount from the administrator of the deceased's estate).
 Do this by entering on line 18 the federal estate tax attributable to the lump-sum distribution.
-Also see the instructions for line 6 if you made a capital gain election.
+Also see Line 6 above if you made a capital gain election.

 Lines 24 and 27.
 Use the following Tax Rate Schedule to complete lines 24 and 27.
+Line 29.
+Multiple recipients see Multiple recipients of a lump-sum distribution, earlier.